-The City Administrator, after considering the employee's response, will provide the employee a written notification of the decision, .
+The City Administrator, after considering the employee's response, will provide the employee a written notification of the decision, on the action to be taken within two (2) work days of the effective date of the action.
 The notification should also contain a statement informing the employee of his or her opportunity to further appeal the adverse action.
 (Ref.
-Personnel Policy DIS 3-0 "Employee Appeals" for further details.)
+Personnel Policy DIS 3-0See section entitled "Employee Appeals" for further details.)